 We always want the best for our furbabies, especially when it comes to their health and well-being.
 We tend to look on the internet to determine whether what we are feeding our pet is healthy, often to find conflicting recommendations on what ingredients are beneficial for our fur-besties.
 This sometimes leaves us with uncertainty and misconceptions around pet food ingredients.

-Today we will bust some myths and misconceptions around pet food ingredients by looking at scientific research!
+Today we will bust some myths and misconceptions around pet food ingredients and cover the following topics

 Misconception #1: Meat meals and by-products are bad

 Meat by-products are non-rendered, clean parts of the carcass which includes a variety of organs.
+It is a huge misconception that these are bad for your dog as by-products may actually provide more essential nutrients.
 This does not include horns or hooves, hair or hide, intestinal contents, or feathers from poultry.

 When people think of meat by-products, they think of a poor-quality product compared to skeletal meat.